precurse/flacthis/README.md

 flacthis
 ========

-A multithreaded and multi-platform BSD licensed Python-based command line utility that converts lossless FLAC or WAV audio files to MP3s, AAC, or Ogg and preserves the directory structure.
+A multithreaded and multi-platform, BSD-licensed, Python-based command line utility that converts lossless FLAC or WAV audio files to MP3s, AAC, or Ogg and preserves the directory structure.

-I created this when I didn't want to use the Mono libraries needed to use FlacSquisher and wanted something easy to run in a cronjob.
+I created this when I didn't want to use the Mono libraries needed to use other alternatives and wanted something easy to run in a cronjob.

 NOTE: No files or directories will ever be deleted.
 Only new directories and files are created.
 The purpose of this utility is to be able to run it over and over again and only needing to encode new content.

 Prerequisites
 --------------